-Fire chief: ‘It appears’ 4 are dead after Philadelphia fire
+4 dead after Philadelphia house fire; cause investigated

-PHILADELPHIA (AP) — A home burned Saturday in Philadelphia, and it appears four people died, authorities said.
+PHILADELPHIA (AP) — Four people were found dead after a row home fire in Philadelphia, authorities said.

 Crews were called to the blaze in the Kensington neighborhood shortly before 8 a.m.
 Saturday and found heavy flames and smoke coming from the first and second floors of the row home, Fire Commissioner Adam Thiel said.